ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 This document serves as a proposal for the structure and content of the joint paper that is planned to contain the results of the benchmarking exercise on estimating extreme environmental conditions.
-This document shall support us in making decisions on the joint paper during the planned online meeting, which is scheduled to take place between August 3 and August 7.
+This document shall support us in making decisions on the joint paper during the planned online meeting.

 About the meeting:
-* Meeting time: TBA (ca. 2 hours some time between August 3 and August 7, 2020; Please fill out the doodle: https://doodle.com/poll/zvk24u5vc7fite8c)
+* Meeting time: TBA (ca. 2 hours some time between August 10 and August 14, 2020; Please fill out the doodle: https://doodle.com/poll/zvk24u5vc7fite8c)
 * Meeting location: Video conference using Zoom
-* Cannot join the meeting?
-You can send a proposal, which will be included in this document and you can vote on all proposals until 24 hours before the meeting via email (ecbenchmark@gmail.com).
+* Meeting goal: Get to know each other, get an overview about the results, decisions on the planned joint paper
 * Proposed agenda:
     1) 0:00 - 0:15: Brief introduction of all participants
     2) 0:15 - 0:45: Overview about the results (table listing the contributions, plots that overlay all contours)
     3) 0:45 - 1:00: Overview about the proposed structure for the joint paper
     4) 1:00 - 1:30: Decisions on the proposed structure, decisions on proposals for further analysis
     5) 1:30 - 1:35: Decisions on the next steps and the timeline
-    6) 1:35 - 2:00: Further points / Time buffer
+    6) 1:35 - 2:00: Discussion and further points
+* Cannot join the meeting?
+You can send a proposal, which will be included in this document and you can vote on all proposals until 48 hours before the meeting via email (ecbenchmark@gmail.com).

 About this document:
 * Maintainer of this document: Andreas F. Haselsteiner ("Andy"), a.haselsteiner@uni-bremen.de